Continuous-time quantum optimisation without the adiabatic principle: Introduction

 Statistical physics has had large success in explaining phenomena where exactly solving a system is not feasible \cite{Blu09}.
 In a quantum system, exact diagonalisation is often prohibitively difficult, therefore we need other tools to reason about the behaviour of these large quantum systems.
-In this paper we apply pure-state statistical physics \cite{Gog10,Dal16} to provide an analysis of continuous-time quantum approaches for optimisation, where the adiabatic principle is insufficient.
-In this paper we motivate the use of monotonic schedules in CTQO and explore the role that thermalisation plays in these approaches.
-We also discuss the challenges facing cyclic approaches in CTQO.
-The next section introduces in more detail the continuous-time quantum approaches for optimisation.
-Sec.~\ref{sec:ass} introduces the statistical physics framework used in the rest of the paper.
-Secs.~\ref{sec:msqw},\ref{sec:hms}, and \ref{sec:pstqa} apply the statistical framework to MSQWs and their continuum limit.
-Sec.~\ref{sec:warm_start} discusses the limitations of warm-started CTQWs.
-Sec.~\ref{sec:cyc} and Sec.~\ref{sec:notPP} investigate the feasibility of cyclically cooling the system.
-In Sec.~\ref{sec:oqs} we introduce a bath and touch on how this effects the steady-state behaviour.
+In this paper, we apply pure-state statistical physics \cite{Gog10,Dal16} to provide an analysis of continuous-time quantum approaches for optimisation, where the adiabatic principle is insufficient.

+This paper sets out to demonstrate how Planck's principle, an idea from statistical physics, can provide intuition into CTQO with a range of schedules, where the adiabatic theorem cannot be applied.
+Two types of schedules are considered: monotonically increasing and cyclic schedules.
+To gain intuition, this paper considers passive states, for these states it has been demonstrated that Planck's principle holds \cite{Kou21}.
+Planck's principle is used to show that the average quality of solutions increases for monotonic schedules and decreases for cyclic approaches compared to its initial value.
+This is then combined with the idea that local observables in isolated systems can be well approximated by a passive state in many circumstances.
+This is then used to provide intuition into CTQO more generally.
+This is further confirmed by numerical experiments.

+Sec.~\ref{sec:CTQO} provides the background to the CTQO approaches considered in this paper.
+Sec.~\ref{sec:ass} introduces the statistical physics framework used in the rest of the paper in more detail.
+Sec.~\ref{sec:for} applies the statistical framework to forward QA approaches, specifically MSQWs.
+Sec.~\ref{sec:cyc} explores cyclic approaches, specifically RQA in an isolated quantum system.
 Throughout this paper we take $\hbar=1$ and $k_b=1$.
 The Pauli matrices are denoted by $X$, $Y$ and $Z$.
 The numerical simulations are carried out using the Python package QuTip \cite{Joh12,Joh13}.